mailsac/mailsac-examples/services/api_calls/api_calls.rst

 2. The second Op is used to
    `retrieve the plaintext body of a specific message <https://mailsac.com/docs/api#tag/Email-Messages-API/paths/~1text~1{email}~1{messageId}/get>`_.

-Example APOpsI Calculation - Forward Message from Custom Domain to Slack
+Example Ops Calculation - Forward Message from Custom Domain to Slack
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Receiving a message and publishing to Slack requires 1 Op.